-5.1.
-The permittee shall retain all required records, monitoring data, supporting information and reports for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
+5.1 The permittee shall retain all required records, monitoring data, supporting information and reports for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
 Support information includes all calibration and maintenance records, all original strip-chart recordings or other data for continuous monitoring instrumentation, and copies of all reports required by this permit.
-Copies of such records shall be submitted to DEQ as required by Applicable Rules and Regulations or this permit upon request.
+Copies of such records shall be submitted to MDEQ as required by Applicable Rules and Regulations or this permit upon request.
+These records shall be made readily available upon inspection or request by the Office of Pollution Control.

 5.2.
 For the entire facility, the permittee shall monitor and record the type and quantity of each fuel used in each stationary combustion source.
-Fuel quality data shall be collected and maintained with sufficient detail to support the emission calculations required in Condition 5.4(a).
+Fuel quality data shall be collected and maintained with sufficient detail to support the emission calculations required in Condition 5.4(a)(3).